What is shoyu?

 Sweet Soy Sauce / 甘口醤油 (amakuchi shoyu)

-Sweet soy sauce, or amakuchi shoyu, is the most popular type of soy sauce in the Kyushu region of Japan (southern most area).
+Sweet soy sauce, or amakuchi shoyu, is the most popular type of soy sauce in the Kyushu region of Japan (southern most area of the mainland).
 Sweet soy sauce is not an official category by the JAS, but is actually considered a segment of dark soy sauce.

-In Kyushu, sweet soy sauce is so popular that is rarer to find non-sweet soy sauce when you are in the region.
+In Kyushu, sweet soy sauce is so popular that it is actually rarer to find non-sweet soy sauce when you are in the region.

 Why is it so popular?
 There are many theories.
 Kyushu is most famous for its sweet foods, so perhaps people there just have a sweet tooth, and prefer sweet soy sauce.
 Each area within Kyushu also prefers varying levels of sweetness, so it is interesting to see the difference when travelling around.
 It is said that the closer you get to the sea, the sweeter the soy sauce becomes.

-Sweet soy is made by simply adding sweetener to the brewing process.
+Sweet shoyu is made by simply adding sweetener to the brewing process.
 The type of sweetener and level of sweetness depends on each company.

 Other types of shoyu